-Product Designer / Developer Joined about 4 years ago via an invitation from Fabio B.
+Product Designer / Developer Joined over 4 years ago via an invitation from Fabio B.

 I dont even understand if they are selling something.
 Is this some political movement or a Windows Surface app or an iPad cover / keyboard?